 A minimum of three levels per type shall be prepared consisting of at least a negative control level, a low level, and a higher level.
 Ideally, the low level shall be the theoretical detection level (i.e., 0.7 cfu per test portion) and the higher level just above the theoretical detection level (e.g. 1 cfu to 1.5 cfu per test portion).
 For fastidious bacteria, the low level might significantly exceed the theoretical detection level, thus, low and high level should be adjusted appropriately.
 A fixed ratio (e.g., 1:2) between the low- and high-level contamination should be used to aid in determining the final contamination levels.
-At least the low level should provide fractional recovery by either the reference method or the rapid method (fractional recovery at the low level should be between 25 % and 75 % of the number of samples tested).
-An evaluation shall be performed to ensure the relationship and consistency of the number of positives of the intermediate and high level.
+At least the low level should provide fractional recovery by either the reference method or the rapid method (fractional recovery at the low level should be performed to ensure the relationship and consistency of the number of positives of the intermediate and high level.
 In case the rapid method produces fractional recovery at the low level and the reference method produces all positive results, the results of the RLOD study are not valid and a root cause analysis shall be performed.